Mathew Barzal, Seymon Varlamov lead Islanders past Rangers - NewsBreak

 Mathew Barzal collected a goal and an assist, Seymon Varlamov made 27 saves and the visiting New York Islanders scored early in each period in a 3-0 victory over the New York Rangers Friday night.

-Barzal scored for the second straight after going without a goal in 15 straight games.
-His 14th goal of the season 2:47 into the third also marked his 300th career point.
+Barzal scored for the second straight game after going without a goal in 15 straight games.
+His 14th goal of the season at 2:47 into the third also marked his 300th career point.

 Barzal helped the Islanders (31-27-9, 71 points) beat the Rangers for the second time in two weeks and get their third straight win overall.

-Note: EditorsNote: added wording to 2nd graf; small edits